Pixie Class (Reception)

 It is great that all parents in Pixie Class are active on tapestry and are either contributing to observations added by school or adding their own from home.
 It is brilliant to have the opportunity to both add to your child’s learning journey.

-Watch out this term for ‘Tapestry Challenges’ and see if you can add evidence of your child doing challenge and upload.
+Continue to Watch out this term for ‘Tapestry Challenges’ and see if you can add evidence of your child doing challenge and upload.
 Children enjoy using Tapestry as a ‘show and tell’ resource in the classroom.
+Thank you for those who have been uploading tapestry observations to meet the challenges it is very much appreciated.

-Children have had their ‘love to learn books’ for one term now and I am so impressed that all children are completing the activities set on a weekly basis.
+Children have had their ‘love to learn books’ for two terms now and I am so impressed that children are completing the activities set on a weekly basis.
 This term the homework will continue to be set on Friday and due the following Thursday.
 Many thanks with your continuing support.

 Each term the children are very busy and produce some wonderful things both in their books and around the classroom.
 We would like to give you the opportunity to be shown these by yours children in a parent ‘Stay and Play’ session.
 This will be held on the final week of each term from @ 2.35 – 3.00pm in Pixie Class Dates TBC.
 Your children will have the opportunity to show you all of their fabulous work they produce each term, read a story with you and show you around their classroom!